alexcoury/qr-chain/README.md

 ####Stages:####
-*Ingredient is created by the Farmer.
+ Markup : * Ingredient is created by the Farmer.
 Ingredient is sold to the Aggregator.
 Aggregator updates the ingredient with the batch information.
 Aggregator then sells the updated ingredient to the Manufacturer.